Tram-hiker's guide to Budapest

 KCSV7 - the modernised Ganz cars

-During the modernisation the whole car body was rebuilt, but the trucks and motors remained
+car body was rebuilt, but the trucks and motors remained

 Thirty Ganz articulated cars were modernised by Ganz Ansaldo between 1996 and '99.
-They received a modern traction control system with an Ansaldo chopper, and their bodies were also rebuilt - unfortunately without major modifications, so the high floor level and the bouncy riding "quality" remained.
+They received a modern traction control system with an Ansaldo chopper, and their bodies were also rebuilt - unfortunately without major modifications, so the high floor level and the bouncy riding quality remained.

 Routes: 2/2A, 17, 24